Neil Lennon resigns from Celtic post three days after Ross County defeat | Goal.com

 Lennon's first stint in the Celtic dugout between 2010 and 2014 saw him guide the club to five trophies, including three successive Scottish Premiership crowns, and he has added another five to his collection since his return.

-The Irishman now has five league titles on his CV, along with four Scottish Cups and one League Cup, which means he will likely be fondly remembered by supporters once the dust settles on a disastrous 2020-21 campaign.
+Indeed, he now has five league titles on his CV, along with four Scottish Cups and one League Cup, and is likely to still be held in high regard by fans once the dust settles on a disastrous 2020-21 campaign.